 We begin with an overview of the intent and limitations of the FAA's OE process.
 Aeronautical studies are conducted to determine the impact of an object on the safe and efficient use of airspace.
 By congressional mandate, the FAA cannot prohibit any construction activities.
 Instead, the FAA evaluates the proposed construction, and as necessary, works with the proponent to mitigate any impact that may result.

-Title 14 CFR Part 77.13(a)(1-5) outlines the type of construction or alteration requiring notice to the FAA.
-Except as provided in Part 77.15, each sponsor who proposes any of the following shall notify the FAA in the manner prescribed in Part 77.17.
+Title 14 CFR Part 77.9(a)-(d) outlines the type of construction or alteration requiring notice to the FAA.
+Except as provided in Part 77.9(e), each sponsor who proposes any of the following shall notify the FAA in the manner prescribed in Part 77.7(a)-(e).

-In many cases, the proponent will submit their information for study to the FAA in spite of the fact their activities do not meet notice criteria.
+In many cases, the proponent will submit their information for study to the FAA via the Obstruction Evaluation/Airport Airspace Analysis (OE/AAA) website, despite the fact their activities do not meet notice criteria.
 This often occurs for one of two reasons.
 The first is simply that the proponent did not know or incorrectly applied the notice criteria of Part 77.
-The second is that the issuance of a no- hazard determination from the FAA will all but insure no federal entanglements will halt construction efforts.
+The second is that the issuance of a no-hazard determination from the FAA will all but insure no federal entanglements will halt construction efforts and that many finance and insurance companies require a no-hazard determination.

-Now we are assuming that the FAA has been notified of the proponent's intentions and a case has been opened.
-When this occurs, a specialist in the FAA's regional 520 office (Airspace Branch) will undertake the following:
+When the FAA has been notified of the proponent's intentions and a case has been opened, then a specialist in the FAA's Obstacle Evaluation Group will undertake the following:

-If a proposed structure exceeds any Part 77, Subpart C obstruction standard, an aeronautical study shall be conducted to identify the effects of the proposal on the use of navigable airspace.
+If a proposed structure exceeds any Part 77, Subpart C, obstruction standard, an aeronautical study shall be conducted to identify the effects of the proposal on the use of navigable airspace.
 In this case, the different offices within the FAA determine the possible impact as it relates to their area of responsibility.
-Clicking on the name of each office will provide a brief overview of each office and its assigned task(s).
-[See FAR Part 77.]

 Not all proposals or studies are circulated to the aeronautical community for comment.
 In many cases, the obstruction in question is short enough or distant enough from any airport or navigational aid that no useful purpose would be served by opening the issue to the public.